 Number of participating properties grows 500 percent over five years to 491

-The 2030 District initiative prompted Pittsburgh to become one of 23 cities mandating utilities disclosure from nonresidential properties.
-This 2016 benchmarking legislation creates transparency in the real estate market, compelling buildings to provide high levels of efficiency and performance.
+The 2030 District initiative prompted Pittsburgh to become one of 23 cities.
+Thereby mandating utilities disclosure from nonresidential properties.
+This 2016 benchmarking legislation creates transparency in the real estate market.
+That’s compelling buildings to provide high levels of efficiency and performance.
 With participating partners voluntarily tracking energy use, 26 percent of buildings required to disclose are prepared to report their consumption to the City of Pittsburgh.

 As a stakeholder-driven cooperative, the Pittsburgh 2030 District advances local and national standards for sustainability.

 2030 District 2016 Accomplishments:

 10.7% reduction, exceeding 2015 incremental goal of 10% below baseline

 Equivalent to the annual energy use of 6,353 homes, 14,673 passenger vehicles, 162,087 barrels of oil, or 1,358 flights between Pittsburgh and Los Angeles